Phosphatidylglycerol and Related Lipids

 2. Occurrence and Function of Phosphatidylglycerol in Plants and Photosynthetic Bacteria

 In the photosynthetic membranes of leaf tissue of higher plants, including the model plant Arabidopsis thaliana, phosphatidylglycerol is in essence the only phospholipid and is unique in that in contains a high proportion of trans‑3‑hexadecenoic acid, which is located exclusively in position sn-2 (Table 1).
 This fatty acid is not found in other lipids of the thylakoid membrane, and it must be significant that the rate of its synthesis in leaves deprived of light is greatly reduced (with accumulation of the precursor palmitic acid); it increases in concentration by a factor of 20 between the youngest (basal) and oldest (distal) leaf sections.
-In studies with Arabidopsis mutants, it has been demonstrated that phosphatidylglycerol biosynthesis is essential for the development of embryos and the normal membrane structures of chloroplasts and mitochondria.
+In studies with Arabidopsis mutants, it has been demonstrated that phosphatidylglycerol biosynthesis is necessary for the development of embryos and the normal membrane structures of chloroplasts and mitochondria.

 Table 1.
 Composition (mol %) of fatty acids in positions sn-1 and sn-2 of phosphatidylglycerol from leaves of Arabidopsis thaliana and from Synechocystis sp.